johnmm/nltk-wiki/Book-Development.md

     7. Further Reading
     8. Exercises
 3. **Processing Raw Text**
-    1. Accessing Text from the Web and from Disk
+    1. Accessing Text from the Web and from Disk (_add Twitter_)
     2. Strings: Text Processing at the Lowest Level
-    3. Text Processing with Unicode
+    3. Text Processing with Unicode _updated for Python 3 including bytes type_
     4. Regular Expressions for Detecting Word Patterns
     5. Useful Applications of Regular Expressions
-    6. Normalizing Text
+    6. Normalizing Text (_add Twitter_)
     7. Regular Expressions for Tokenizing Text
     8. Segmentation
-    9. Formatting: From Lists to Strings
+    9. Formatting: From Lists to Strings (_update to use string.format_)
     10. _Scaling up (incl how to use the Stanford tokenizer)_
     11. Summary
     12. Further Reading
     13. Exercises
-4. **Writing Structured Programs**
+4. **Writing Structured Programs** _updates for Python 3 including new view types, integer division_
     1. Back to the Basics
     2. Sequences
     3. Questions of Style